jpleasu/ghidraal/README.md

 [ghidra_scripts](/ghidra_scripts) directory.
 When the extension is installed, they should become visible in the Script Manager.

+An interactive console for each language is available under the code browser "Window" menu option.

 Note: Ghidraal hijacks the `.py` extension by unloading the Jython script provider!
 Disable `GhidraalPlugin` to reenable Jython.

 Note: Ghidra's built in Python scripts are Python 2, so won't work with Ghidraal's Python 3.
 Some can be ported automatically with `2to3`.

+# changelog

+- ghidraal-0.0.2
+    - added interactive consoles
+    - made basic.py like the other basic scripts
+- ghidraal-0.0.1
+    - initial